 - birth control pills, in females, to help balance hormones that cause acne flares

 - laser or light therapy, which dermatologists perform

 - drainage of large acne cysts or cortisone injections, to help shrink painful acne cysts

 A healthcare professional can best treat severe inflamed acne, though a person can use certain techniques at home to help.

 Also, ice can provide some relief from pain, swelling, and redness caused by inflamed acne.

 Try wrapping an ice pack in a clean cloth and applying it to the area for up to 15 minutes at a time.
 Remove it if the skin gets too cold or uncomfortable.

-Zinc supplements may also help treat acne, as a review suggests.
-The most frequently studied types were zinc gluconate and zinc sulfate.
+Zinc supplements may also help treat acne, as

 It is important not to use or take more zinc than recommended, as too much can cause nausea and other adverse effects.
 Learn more about zinc for acne here.